 In general, I think the Purple is going to be a better match for heavier people in all three sleeping positions.
 However, some heavier sleepers might get enough support back sleeping on the Mint.

 It is great to get Marten’s perspective on these two mattresses, and as I mentioned above, larger people might have a different experience on the Purple.
-Marten’s account lets me know that the Purple is indeed a good fit for heavier people.
+Marten’s account lets me know that the Purple is indeed the best mattress for heavier people.

 RELATED: Most Comfortable Mattress